swcarpentry/DEPRECATED-bc/novice/git/01-backup.md

 That's the right answer,
-but typing 40-character strings is annoying, so Git lets us use just the first few:
+but typing 40-character strings is annoying, so Git lets us use just the first few as long as they are
+unique:

 ~~~
 $ git diff f22b25e mars.txt